 Small group instruction allows students to work at their own pace and ensures each child's learning needs are met.
 Teachers use flexible seating and workspace options to individualize learning and enhance engagement.
 Parkside is home to the district-wide Quest program, serving highly gifted students in grades 2-5.
 In addition, Title I instruction and Reading Corps tutoring support qualifying students.

 Technology is integrated into classrooms through the use of iPads, Chromebooks, laptops, Smartboards and more.
 Robotics, Makerspace and coding provide our students with extra enrichment opportunities and more hands-on learning experiences.

 Healthy Bodies Healthy Minds

 Physical movement is built into our daily routine in the form of recess, Brain Breaks, and Morning Movers.
+Morning Movers is an optional before-school movements opportunity for interested students.
+It is facilitated by the PhyEd teacher and runs from 7:25-7:40, with various grade levels participating on specified days.
 Teachers use a variety of activities to teach students about the mind/body connection.
-Activities include calming strategies, yoga, quick energy bursts and brain training.
-PhyEd Family Fun Nights allow parents to learn, exercise and play with their children to build greater understanding of healthy movement.
+Activities include calming strategies, stretching exercises, quick energy bursts and brain training.

 Parkside Maker Space

 The Parkside Maker Space is a classroom set up with all kinds of different items and supplies.
 Students can explore, build, create and tinker which then fosters curiosity, creativity and collaboration.
 Students are able to ponder “What can I create/invent/explore with this?”
 This unstructured learning time leads to innovation, inventing, and making connections while they are working on projects.

 We value parent support and involvement, recognizing that parental involvement is important in a child's education.
 Parent help in many ways, from volunteering in the classroom to helping raise funds to organizing family events throughout the year.
 Our Parent Volunteer Coordinator helps parents connect in meaningful ways.